Peach compote is a simple and delicious dessert, made of whole or pieces of fruit in a light sugar syrup.

 - Wash the peaches.

-- Put the sugar in another pot with the water as well as the peach juice and mix.
-Put it on the heat and mix until the sugar is dissolved.
-Bring to a boil and simmer for 20 minutes or until the syrup reaches 103o C.
+- Bring to a boil and simmer for 20 minutes or until the syrup reaches 103o C.

 - Add the peaches and cook until soft, for about 15 minutes.

-- Remove them in a colander to drain and put the leftover syrup back in the pot.
+- Remove the cooked peaches in a colander to drain and put the leftover syrup back in the pot.
 Bring to a boil again and cook until the syrup thickens or reaches 105o C.

 - Add the lemon juice and cook for 1 more minute.